 Poor lighting habits (and old bulbs)

-Lighting isn’t the biggest chunk of most bills, but waste is waste.
-Energy Saving Trust says LEDs are the most energy-efficient bulb type, and importantly, LED bulbs can use around 80% less electricity than halogen bulbs for similar light output.
+Lighting is not the biggest part of most bills, but waste is waste.
+Energy Saving Trust says LEDs are the most efficient bulb type, and that LED bulbs can use around 80% less electricity than halogen for the same amount of light.

 Running appliances inefficiently

-This is the “death by a thousand cuts” category: half-load dishwashers, boiling a full kettle for one mug, washing hotter than needed, leaving the oven door open while checking on food… none of these will bankrupt you alone, but together they can.
-(And the frustrating part is you don’t feel it happening.)
+This is the death-by-a-thousand-cuts category: half-load dishwashers, boiling a full kettle for one mug, washing hotter than you need, leaving the oven door open while you check on dinner.
+None of these will bankrupt you on their own, but together they bite.
+The frustrating part is that you never actually feel it happening.

 Poor insulation and heat loss (including draughty windows)

-This is the big one people forget when focusing on “electricity saving”.
-Even if you heat your home with gas, heat loss can push you into using more electricity via portable heaters, heated airers, dehumidifiers, or longer appliance run-times just to stay comfortable.
-A UK government glazing factsheet notes 18% of heat loss occurs through windows, and that heat is lost through single glazing around twice as fast as through standard double glazing.
-In other words, if your windows are poor, you can literally end up paying to “heat the street”.
+This is the big one people forget when they focus purely on electricity.
+Even if you heat with gas, heat loss pushes you into using more electricity through portable heaters, heated airers, dehumidifiers or longer appliance run-times just to stay comfortable.
+A UK government glazing factsheet notes that 18% of heat loss happens through windows, and that single glazing loses heat around twice as fast as standard double glazing.
+Put bluntly, if your windows are poor, you are paying to heat the street.

 Easy habit changes that cut costs without making life miserable

-If you’re searching for how to save electricity, start with changes you can do this week, then upgrade the bigger stuff when you’re ready.
+If you are looking for ways to save electricity, start with the changes you can make this week, then tackle the bigger stuff when you are ready.

-Here’s a practical approach: tackle the biggest energy users first, then mop up the “small leaks”.
+The practical approach is to go after the biggest energy users first, then mop up the small leaks.

 Start by tracking your baseline for a week.
-A smart meter display can help you see spikes (kettle + oven + dryer at once is a classic).
-And even without a smart meter, your online account usage graphs can show patterns.
+A smart meter display helps you catch the spikes, and the kettle, oven and dryer all running at once is a classic.
+Even without a smart meter, the usage graphs in your online account show the patterns.

 Make laundry cheaper and smarter.
-Since wet appliances are a major chunk of a typical bill, focus here first: wash full loads, use lower temperatures when appropriate, and avoid the dryer when you can.
-Energy Saving Trust highlights wet appliances as a major energy cost driver, so optimising them is one of the fastest wins.
+Wet appliances are a big slice of a typical bill, so this is the place to start: wash full loads, drop the temperature where you can, and skip the dryer when the weather allows.
+Energy Saving Trust flags wet appliances as a major cost driver, which makes this one of the fastest wins.

-Cut standby waste, but keep it realistic.
-The “turn everything off” advice works best when you focus on the worst offenders: old set-top boxes, always-on consoles, and desktop PCs.
-Which? shows that savings can be modest in some setups, but still worth it if you’re consistent.
+Cut standby waste, but stay realistic.
+The turn-everything-off advice works best aimed at the worst offenders: old set-top boxes, always-on consoles and desktop PCs.
+Which? shows the savings can be modest in some setups, but they are still worth having if you are consistent.

-A simple fix is using a switched extension lead for your TV/console setup so you can turn the whole cluster off at once.
+The easy fix is a switched extension lead for your TV and console, so you can kill the whole cluster with one flick.

-Switch lighting to LEDs.
-If you still have halogen spotlights, swapping them matters because LED bulbs can use about 80% less electricity than halogen.
-Energy Saving Trust also estimates that replacing remaining halogen spotlights with LEDs could save around £45 a year in Great Britain (and £55 in Northern Ireland).
+Switch your lighting to LEDs.
+If you still have halogen spotlights, swapping them matters, because LED bulbs use about 80% less electricity.
+Energy Saving Trust estimates that replacing your remaining halogen spotlights with LEDs could save around £45 a year in Great Britain, and £55 in Northern Ireland.

-Then do the “comfort upgrades” that stop you wasting energy.
-Draught-proofing gaps, sealing around old frames, and improving insulation reduces the temptation to plug in portable heaters and forms the perfect bridge to the next section: windows.
+Then come the comfort upgrades that stop the waste at source.
+Draught-proofing gaps, sealing around old frames and improving insulation all reduce the temptation to plug in portable heaters, which leads neatly into the next section: windows.

 The window factor: why draughty windows can sabotage your savings

-If you’re serious about how to save electricity, you can’t ignore the building fabric, especially the bits you’re sitting next to every day.
+If you are serious about saving electricity, you cannot ignore the fabric of the building, especially the parts you sit right next to every day.

-Here’s the blunt truth: if your home is losing heat through your windows, you’ll keep paying for it.
-The UK government glazing factsheet estimates 18% of heat loss occurs through windows, and that single glazing loses heat roughly twice as fast as standard double glazing.
+The blunt truth is that if your home leaks heat through the windows, you will keep paying for it.
+The UK government glazing factsheet estimates that 18% of heat loss happens through windows, and that single glazing loses heat roughly twice as fast as standard double glazing.

-What modern energy-efficient windows actually do.
-Energy Saving Trust explains that energy-efficient glazing reduces heat loss through windows and can mean fewer draughts and cold spots.
+That is why "stop heating the street" is more than a catchy line.
+It is a money-saving principle.
+Modern energy-efficient windows tackle exactly this problem, and Energy Saving Trust explains that energy-efficient glazing cuts heat loss through windows and reduces draughts and cold spots.

-This matters because when your home holds onto warmth better, you naturally rely less on electrical “top-ups” (portable heaters, heated throws, running appliances longer just to feel warm, etc.).
+It matters because a home that holds its warmth better leans less on electrical top-ups: the portable heaters, the heated throws, the appliances left running longer just to feel warm.

 What to look for in energy-efficient windows (in plain English)

-A lot of window jargon is overkill, but these basics matter:
+A lot of window jargon is overkill, but a few basics are genuinely worth knowing:

-Window energy ratings: The BFRC (British Fenestration Rating Council) rates windows and doors for energy performance from A++ (best) to E (least efficient), and genuinely rated products have an official label/sticker.
+Window energy ratings: the BFRC (British Fenestration Rating Council) rates windows and doors for energy performance from A++ at the top down to E, and properly rated products carry an official label.
+It gives you a simple comparison point, much like the labels on appliances.

-Low‑E glass: Energy Saving Trust says the most energy-efficient glass for double/triple glazing is low emissivity (“low‑E”) glass, which has a thin coating that reflects heat back into the home while still letting light through.
+Low-E glass: Energy Saving Trust says the most efficient glass for double glazing and triple glazing is low emissivity, or low-E, glass.
+It has a thin coating that reflects heat back into the room while still letting the light through.

-Translation: Your room stays warmer without you needing to crank the heating.
+In plain terms: the room stays warmer without you having to crank the heating up.

-Warm-edge spacers and better frames: Installer and glazing industry articles often highlight warm-edge spacers and modern frame designs as improvements (they’re designed to reduce cold bridging and condensation at the edges).
+Warm-edge spacers and better frames: the glazing industry often points to warm-edge spacers and modern frame designs, which reduce cold bridging and condensation at the edges.
+It matches the official guidance: you want a tighter, better-insulated unit that keeps draughts and heat loss down.

-Ventilation still matters (don’t “seal it up” and hope for the best).
-When you improve airtightness, you need controlled ventilation.
-The government glazing factsheet explains that houses need ventilation to prevent condensation, and that trickle vents allow you to control ventilation and reduce the loss of warm air (and sometimes they’re required for building regulations).
+Ventilation still matters, so do not seal the place up and hope for the best.
+As you improve airtightness, you need controlled ventilation to go with it.
+The government glazing factsheet explains that houses need ventilation to prevent condensation, and that trickle vents let you control airflow and reduce the loss of warm air.
+In some cases they are required under building regulations.

-Energy Saving Trust also discusses window issues like condensation between panes and draughts as signs that it might be time to replace, and highlights maintenance and ventilation as part of window performance.
+Energy Saving Trust also points to issues like condensation between panes and draughts as signs it might be time to replace, and treats maintenance and ventilation as part of how well a window performs.

 How much could new windows save?

-Savings depend on your current windows, house type, and heating.
-For a sense of scale, Energy Saving Trust says upgrading single glazed windows to A‑rated double glazing could save about £140 on energy bills in Great Britain (and £160 in Northern Ireland).
+Savings depend on your current windows, your house type and how you heat it.
+For a sense of scale, Energy Saving Trust says upgrading single glazed windows to A-rated double glazing could save about £140 on energy bills in Great Britain, and £160 in Northern Ireland.

-Older government guidance also provided example annual savings ranges by home type for installing double glazing in an entirely single-glazed house (noting the assumptions used), which helps illustrate why glazing upgrades can be meaningful.
+Older government guidance gave example annual savings by home type for fitting double glazing in an entirely single-glazed house, with its own assumptions noted, and it helps show why a glazing upgrade can be worth it.

-A quick reality check on lifespan and value.
-Replacing windows isn’t a “quick fix”; it’s an upgrade.
-The good news is that Energy Saving Trust notes well-installed double glazing can last well beyond 35 years with proper cleaning, ventilation checks, and maintenance.
+A quick reality check on lifespan and value: replacing windows is not a quick fix, it is an upgrade.
+The good news is that Energy Saving Trust notes well-installed double glazing can last well beyond 35 years with proper cleaning, ventilation checks and maintenance.
+So you are not just saving this winter, you are improving comfort and efficiency for the long term.

 Do new windows really help you save electricity, or mainly gas?

-This is the question most UK households should ask.
+This is the question most UK households should be asking.

-If your home uses electric heating (storage heaters, electric radiators, some heat-pump setups), better windows can reduce how often that heating needs to run, and that’s directly reflected in electricity consumption.
+If your home runs on electric heating, storage heaters, electric radiators or some heat-pump setups, better windows reduce how often that heating needs to run, and that shows up directly in your electricity use.

-If you heat with gas, new windows are still very relevant because:
+If you heat with gas, new windows still matter, because:

-• You’re less likely to use portable electric heaters in cold spots (the “just warm this one room” habit).
+- You are less likely to reach for portable electric heaters in cold spots, the "just warm this one room" habit.

-• You’re less likely to run dehumidifiers or heated airers just to deal with cold, damp corners (common in draughty homes).
+- You are less likely to run dehumidifiers or heated airers just to deal with cold, damp corners, which are common in draughty homes.

-• Your home stays comfortable for longer, so you stop “chasing warmth” with extra electrical gadgets and constant appliance use.
+- Your home stays comfortable for longer, so you stop chasing warmth with extra gadgets and constant appliance use.

-In short: even when the “headline” savings are on heating, the knock-on effect often shows up in electricity behaviour too.
+In short: even when the headline savings are on heating, the knock-on effect tends to show up in your electricity use too.

 Need new windows but want funding options?
 How Help 2 Buy Windows can help

-If you’ve read this and thought, “Yep… my windows are definitely past it,” you’re not alone.
-And you shouldn’t have to drain your savings just to stop losing heat.
+If you have read this far and thought "yep, my windows are definitely past it", you are not alone.
+And you should not have to drain your savings just to stop losing heat.

-Help 2 Buy Windows is set up to connect homeowners with options that make window upgrades more achievable, including a grant route for qualifying households and other funding routes where available.
+Help 2 Buy Windows connects homeowners with options that make a window upgrade more achievable, including a grant route for qualifying households and other funding routes where available.

-Keeping your home energy efficient doesn’t just help the environment; it can also make a noticeable difference to your monthly energy bills.
-One of the most effective ways to reduce heat loss is by upgrading older windows and doors.
+Keeping your home energy efficient does not just help the environment, it makes a noticeable dent in your monthly bills.
+One of the most effective ways to cut heat loss is to upgrade older windows and doors.

-Even if you don’t qualify for a grant, you may still have options.
-Many of our trusted installation partners offer flexible funding plans, allowing you to spread the cost of new energy-efficient windows and doors, sometimes with no upfront payment, depending on the provider.
+Even if you do not qualify for a grant, you may still have options.
+Many of our trusted installation partners offer flexible funding plans that let you spread the cost of new energy-efficient windows and doors, sometimes with no upfront payment, depending on the provider.

-If your windows or doors are five years old or older, you could be losing heat and paying more than you need to on your energy bills.
-That’s why we’ve created our quick funding checker, which gives you an instant, personalised overview of any grants, funding or incentives you may qualify for.
+If your windows or doors are five years old or more, you could be losing heat and paying more than you need to.
+That is why we built our quick funding checker, which gives you an instant, personalised view of any grants, funding or incentives you might qualify for.

 Want to see what support you could get?

-Use our free funding checker today to see if you’re eligible and take the first step towards a warmer, more energy-efficient home.
+Use our free funding checker today to see if you are eligible and take the first step towards a warmer, more efficient home.

 Final thoughts

-If you’ve been hunting for how to save electricity, here’s the takeaway: the best results usually come from doing two things at once, tightening up your daily habits and fixing the hidden problems that make your house harder (and more expensive) to live in.
+If you have been hunting for ways to save electricity, here is the takeaway: the best results come from doing two things at once, tightening up your daily habits and fixing the hidden problems that make your house harder and more expensive to live in.

-Start with the quick wins: optimise laundry, switch to LED lighting, be smarter about standby power, and cut waste where you can.
-Then, if your windows are draughty, misted, hard to open, or just plain old, remember: you might not have an “electricity problem”, you might have a heat-loss problem.
-Official guidance estimates a meaningful chunk of heat loss happens through windows, and modern energy-efficient glazing is designed to tackle exactly that.
+Start with the quick wins.
+Sort the laundry routine, switch to LED lighting, get smarter about standby power and cut waste where you can.
+Then, if your windows are draughty, misted, hard to open or just plain old, remember this: you might not have an electricity problem at all, you might have a heat-loss problem.
+Official guidance estimates a meaningful chunk of heat loss happens through windows, and modern energy-efficient glazing is built to deal with exactly that.

-And if you’re ready to stop heating the street, use the Help 2 Buy Windows funding checker to see what options might be available for your home.
+And if you are ready to stop heating the street, use the Help 2 Buy Windows funding checker to see what options might be available for draught-proofing your home.